nvinayvarma189/nvinayvarma189.github.io/content/posts/house-hunting.md

 If you're looking to move into a flat, here are a few questions you can ask or check with the existing tenants (in the case it is pre-occupied) or the owner:

 1. How long have the existing tenants been staying there?
-2. You can ask the existing tenants if they faced sny issues with the owner?
+2. You can ask the existing tenants if they faced any issues with the owner.
     1. In many cases, the owner lives far away.
 This is the best case.
 3. Is anyone of the current tenants expected to leave soon?
 If yes, then you will have a task to find their replacement.
 4. Is Wi-Fi present already?